-“We Honor Veterans” is a program designed to thank veterans and their families for their sacrifice and service to our country.
-Gilchrist and other hospices throughout the country collaborate with the National Hospice and Palliative Care Organization (NHPCO) and local VA offices.
+Gilchrist works together with the National Hospice and Palliative Care Organization (NHPCO) and local VA offices.
 As a result, hospice providers are better equipped to understand the complex end-of-life care needs of veterans.

-Since July 2012, Gilchrist has completed all four levels of the We Honor Veterans partnership program.
+Since July 2012, Gilchrist has completed four levels of the We Honor Veterans partnership program.
 As a result, we have made great strides in our ability to better serve veterans and their families.
-Also, by earning the highest program rating—four stars—we show our commitment to providing the finest in end-of-life care for veterans.
+By earning the four-star program rating, we show our commitment to providing the highest quality end-of-life care for veterans.

 Salute to Service Ceremonies

 A touching part of the program is the salute to service ceremony.
 It allows us to say “thank you” to veterans for their service to our nation.
 And it shows that we recognize the hardships that all veterans have endured as a result of their willingness to risk their lives to maintain our freedom.

 Working with the veteran’s family, the Gilchrist staff and volunteers come together to present the veteran with a special pin.
 This service is a token of our thanks and gratitude.
 We hope that every time a veteran sees their pin, they know their military service is deeply appreciated.

 Gilchrist has performed hundreds of special, and even large-scale, salute to service ceremonies for veterans over the years.
 Please take a moment to view some of their stories.

 Another component of our We Honor Veterans program is the Vet-to-Vet Task Force.
 It is a volunteer-based service that provides active duty or veteran outreach to our veteran hospice population.
 Nothing can compare to the intrinsic bond, trust and camaraderie of someone who understands the military experience.